-PBHL-H 380 Health Services Management Internship (1-6 cr.)
+PBHL-H 380 Health Services Management Internship (3 cr.)
 P: Permission of Instructor.

-The Internship Course is designed to provide students with work experience that compliment their classroom preparation.
+The internship course is designed to provide students with work experience that complement their classroom preparation.
 The internship program is a self-directed program in which eligible students are responsible for identifying internship opportunities.
 Students are expected to identify potential opportunities and work with their faculty advisor to ensure these opportunities are appropriate to the student's knowledge and skills and suitable for the student's goals.
-It is offered from 1 to 6 credits with 80 hour increments of an internship experience equivalent to 1 credit hour.
+The course can be repeated to earn up to 6 credits.

 PBHL-H 401 Strategic Planning for Health Organizations (3 cr.)

-This course examines the strategic planning process and the compelling reasons for its planning process and the compelling reasons for its relevance in today's dynamic healthcare environment.
+This course examines the strategic planning process and the compelling reasons for its relevance in today's dynamic healthcare environment.
 In this course, students will establish goals for the strategic planning process, and develop a strategic plan document and its major components, format and structure as applied in health service organizations.
 Students will examine and apply the strategic management process, and recognize and describe the supportive activities including the initial organizational "plan to plan"; board of directors "kickoff" meeting or retreat; stakeholder interviews using a structured questionnaire, and the major strategic plan document components that include the executive summary; directional strategies; environmental assessment; service area competitive analysis; internal analysis; SWOT analysis; strategic initiatives; strategic action plan implementation monitoring, measurement and evaluation; and strategic thinking and momentum.
 In addition, the final deliverables (completed in assigned teams) include compiling/finalizing a strategic plan document for a health services organization, and an inclass business presentation of the strategic plan.

 PBHL-H 404 Topics in Public Health (3 cr.)

 This course has a variable title and can be offered for variable credits.
 Similar to topics courses offered in other IUI programs, this course offers an introduction to a variety of public health topics and current issues will be covered in this course.

-PBHL-H 411 Chronic And Long Term Care Administration (3 cr.)
+PBHL-H 411 Chronic and Long-Term Care Administration (3 cr.)